A Mysteriously Tight H$\alpha$-[O III] Correlation and Non-Case B Balmer Decrements Revealed by the Spectra from the James Webb Space Telescope NIRSpec Instrument: Conclusion

 \section{Conclusion}

 Using a large sample consisting of 251 $R\sim 100$ PRISM spectra and 312 $R\sim 1000$ Grating spectra (totaling 480 unique galaxies) taken by the JWST NIRSpec instrument in three widely separated extragalactic fields, we found a surprisingly tight linear relationship between ${\rm H\alpha}$ and [O~\Romannum{3}] emission line fluxes (in logarithmic space) that spans a wide redshift range ($z\sim 1.5-7$).
 Such a tight linear correlation is mysterious, as dust reddening would have skewed any intrinsic correlation between the two.
-From a subsample consisting of 179 PRISM spectra and 265 Grating spectra (378 unique galaxies) that allows the derivation of dust reddening using the ``gold standard'' Balmer decrement method, we found yet another surprising result: about $\sim$40\% of our objects have ${\rm H\alpha}$/${\rm H\beta}$ line flux ratios smaller than the canonical Case~B value of 2.86, some of which are as small as $\sim$1.0.
+From a subsample consisting of 179 PRISM spectra and 265 Grating spectra (378 unique galaxies) that allows the derivation of dust reddening using the ``gold standard'' Balmer decrement method, we found yet another surprising result: about {$\sim$30\%} of our objects have ${\rm H\alpha}$/${\rm H\beta}$ line flux ratios smaller than the canonical Case~B value of 2.86, some of which are as small as $\sim$1.0.
 This casts serious doubts to the universality of the Case B assumption.
 We show that such non-Case~B ${\rm H\alpha}$/${\rm H\beta}$ ratios are also present in large fractions ($\sim$30\%) in at least two public JWST NIRSpec catalogs produced by two independent teams as well as in three ground-based redshift surveys carried out at Keck and Subaru.
-Our finding adds more weight to the challenges to the validity of the Case B assumption recently made by \citet[][]{Pirzkal2024} and \citet[][]{Scarlata2024}, and it is highly likely that the Case B assumption is not universally applicable.
-This will have a far-reaching impact to our spectral analysis in general.
-The non-Case B Balmer decrements and the tight ${\rm H\alpha}$--[O~\Romannum{3}] correlation call for further theoretical studies to understand the underlying physical mechanisms.
+Our finding adds more weight to the recent challenges to the validity of the Case B assumption \citep[][]{Pirzkal2024, Scarlata2024, McClymont2025}, and it is highly likely that the Case B recombination does not hold universally.
+This will have a far-reaching impact to the community at large when carrying out spectral analysis in general. {Encouragingly, some theoretical discussions have started to explain the non-Case B Balmer decrements \citep[][]{Scarlata2024, Yanagisawa2024, McClymont2025}.
+However, much still needs to be done to reach a consensus.
+In addition, the tight ${\rm H\alpha}$--[O~\Romannum{3}] correlation also calls for theoretical studies to understand the underlying physical mechanism(s).}